 He didn’t even bother to respond this time.
 He just stared at me.
 I could feel desperation and frustration building up inside of me.
 How did this 4-year-old have so much power?

 Loudly talking about the park and all the fun we were going to have.
-When I finished buckling their seatbelts, I turned back to the house, fully expected to see Asher standing at the door with his shoes on.
+When I finished buckling their seat belts, I turned back to the house, fully expected to see Asher standing at the door with his shoes on.
 Or at very least, standing at the door looking concerned.

-But, in reality, he was nowhere in sight.
+But he was nowhere in sight.

-Approaching the door, I opened it and peeked inside.
-He wasn’t standing there.
+And guess what?
+He wasn’t standing there longing for the opportunity he missed.
 He wasn’t upset or concerned.
 In fact, he wasn’t even watching.
 He was sitting on the couch, remote in hand, watching cartoons.

 “You did what you had to do,” I told myself as I drove.
 “You showed him who’s boss.”
-Then, something occurred to me.
+But then something occurred to me.